jbub/python-numerical-math/README.md

 ### Running

-Numa package must be in your PYTHONPATH.
+First insert the numa package to your PYTHONPATH.
 This is example on how to run the babylon.py script.

     cd numa/topics && python babylon.py